rinikerlab/C-REMDforFRET/README.md

 ## Analysis

 ### Get data
+The starting structures and topologies are available online in a curated data archive at ETH Zurich (DOI: [10.3929/ethz-b-000600522](https://doi.org/10.3929/ethz-b-000600522)).
 The simulation data is provided upon reasonable request by the corresponding authors.

 ### Perform analysis